asma675/GovGuideAI/README.md

 Built by **Asma Ahmed** for the
 **G7 Rapid Solution Labs Challenge 2025–2026**
 Focus: Government innovation, responsible AI, accessibility, and public-sector technology.

+This prototype is submitted for the G7 GovAI Challenge.
+Reuse or redistribution is not permitted without permission.